This event is sold out, please join the waiting list to be informed when a place becomes available.

 St. George's Road

 Siobhan Davies Studios is mostly accessible to wheelchair users, with lifts to all floors.
+Our main door is power assisted.
 There are two accessible parking spaces available on site which can be booked in advance.

-Please note that our changing facilities and showers are not fully accessible.
+Please note that our disabled toilets may not be suitable for all users (the toilets in our disabled toilets are 42cm high) and our changing facilities and showers are not fully accessible.
 Our closest publicly available and fully accessible changing facility is at The Castle Centre, a leisure centre 0.3 miles away from the studios.
 You can find full details of their features here.